AdrianWeishaeupl/AutoFLpy/docs/usage.rst

 METAR information
 -----------------
 The text METAR_INFORMATION will import a paragraph of text stating the METAR information for the input times and dates.
-METAR_INFORMATION must be on a cell on its own to work.
+METAR_INFORMATION must be on a cell on its own and the variable include_metar when calling autoflpy must be set to True for this to work.

 METAR_INFORMATION